Kristina Barrois: Career

 Barrois was trained by Patrick Schmidt, and later by Andreas Spaniol, and her stamina-trainer was the footballer Bernd Franke.

 She played in the German Fed Cup team in 2006, losing her singles match to Li Na, and also losing her doubles match.
 In the same year, she won the German Tennis Championship.
 She also qualified for the main draws of the Wimbledon Championships and the US Open.
 At Wimbledon, she lost to Shenay Perry.
 At the US Open, she lost to the world No. 1, Amélie Mauresmo.

 On 14 December 2008, she won her second German Tennis Championship, with a win in the final against the unseeded Lydia Steinbach.

 In 2009, she started off well as she qualified for Auckland but lost to up-and-coming Russian teenager Anastasia Pavlyuchenkova.
 She then fell in the qualifying round of the Hobart event to British player Melanie South.
 She also reached the first round of the Australian Open, where she pushed the fourth-seeded Russian Elena Dementieva, but eventually lost in three sets.
 In February, she reached the second round in Memphis, but fell short against former world No. 30, Michaëlla Krajicek.
 In March, she played an ITF event where she lost in the quarterfinals to British player Katie O'Brien.
 At the Premier Mandatory event in Indian Wells, she beat Alizé Cornet in the second round, but lost to Ágnes Szávay in the next round.
 She reached the second round of the French Open, where Victoria Azarenka beat her and of the US Open, where she lost to Dinara Safina.

 In 2010, she reached the second round on the Australian Open, losing to Samantha Stosur.
 She qualified for her first ever final in a WTA tournament, the Internationaux de Strasbourg, which Maria Sharapova won in straight sets.
 She reached the second round of Wimbledon, being knocked out by Justine Henin.

 In 2011, she reached the second round of the Australian Open, this time losing to Anastasia Pavlyuchenkova.
+Barrois reached her second WTA Tour singles final at the Estoril Open, but lost to Anabel Medina Garrigues.

 After losing to Lucie Hradecká at the Luxembourg Open in October 2014, Barrois announced her retirement from professional tennis.